Daniel009891/bright-spark/README.md

 # Bright Spark

+## Resubmission additions

+For the resubmission i have added several JavaScript functions, imcluding a timer, stop timer and shake function for the quiz

 Welcome to Bright Spark.
 This is a website that focusses on electrical questions in the form of a mini quiz to refresh knowledge for trained electricians or apprentices.

 The users of this website will take part in a mini quiz to test their knowledge of electrical regulations, with a score baing displayed at the end to give feedback on how many correct answers were achieved.